bdamokos/brussels_transit/readme.md

 The aim is for a modular design that allows for easy addition of new transit providers, including in other countries.

 Currently supported real-time waiting times:
-- Belgium: STIB, De Lijn
+- Belgium: STIB, De Lijn, SNCB
 - Hungary: BKK

 Schedule based waiting times: supported in 70 countries covered by the Mobility Database.